unixpickle/harmonizer/README.md

 # Dependencies

 This depends on [eventemitter.js](https://github.com/unixpickle/eventemitter.js).
 It does not depend on `window.requestAnimationFrame()`, since said API can be polyfilled rather easily.

+# Building

+In order to build this, you will need some kind of shell and [jsbuild](https://github.com/unixpickle/jsbuild).
+Once you have these, simply run

+    $ sh build.sh

+This will generate a build directory which contains a `harmonizer.js` file.
+Make sure to import this before the eventemitter.js dependency.